Stellantis/stellantis.github.io/webapi/content/webapi-overview_about.md

 Those sensors provide data that are available in the vehicle infotainment system.
 If you are interested in embedded application development, you can have a look [at this section]({{ site.baseurl }}/webportal/v1) of this documentation website.

-Furthermore, our web APIs grants you access to this data even outside the car:
+Furthermore, our web API grants you access to this data even outside the car:

 ![presentation-unified]({{ site.baseurl }}/assets/images/presentation-unified.png)